nus-cs2103-AY1920S2/duke/docs/README.md

 ### 3.7 Find tasks using a keyword: `find`
-Finds all tasks that contain a specific keyword.
+Lists out all tasks that contain a specific keyword.
+Note: keyword is case specific.

 Format: `find KEYWORD`